vcato/practical_tdd/README.md

     if not is_member:
         return None
     if FIX_GOLD:
+        assert False # not tested
         if years >= 5: return "gold"
     return "silver"

 # Location B: Discount logic (private)
 def _calculate_discount(price, tier):
     if FIX_GOLD:
+        assert False # not tested
         if tier == "gold": return price * 0.8
     if tier == "silver": return price * 0.9
     return price